mikeraab/docker101/Participant-Guide.md

 $ Docker rmi username/docker-whale
 ```

 Verify the images are removed.
-View all Docker images with this command:
+View all Docker images with this command.

 ```
 $ docker images